QPThree/101d1/301/03read.md

 ## How to Pass Functions Between Components

 1. In the video, what is the first step that the developer does to pass functions between components?

+> answer: They create a function on the level the state exists that sets the state.

 2. In your own words, what does the increment function do?

+> The function increase the count value of an object in the app.js state.
+The object to update is determined by the name that is passed to the function.
+If it matches an objects 'name', then that objects count is incremented.

 3. How can you pass a method from a parent component into a child component?

+Just like you would any other prop.
+Once the method is passed to a child, the child component can use it like any of the other methods.
 4. How does the child component invoke a method that was passed to it from a parent component?

+The child component, for example, could have a function called 'increment' that calls the prop passed into it.
+You can simply call the prop, 'this.prop.increment()' inside of the child's own 'increment' function.
+The prop would be the function passed into the child, from the parent.
+And that part is key.
+The child cannot see or access that function unless it is passed into it.

 ~ QP3

 [Home](../README.md)